olson-sean-k/theon/README.md

 ## Spatial Queries

-Geometric queries can be performed using any types that implement that appropriate geometric traits.
+Geometric queries can be performed using any types that implement the appropriate geometric traits.

 ```rust